-Get a taste of King Louis XIV fabulous life and join the baroque musicians and dancers in a French-style evening ball in the awesome Hall of Mirrors.
+Get a taste of King Louis XIV’s fabulous life and join the baroque musicians and dancers in the awesome Hall of Mirrors for a French-style evening ball.

 OUR TIP: the Royal Serenade can be a fantastic prelude of the Versailles Fountains Night Show.
-The evening tour proposed here below includes the ticket to Versailles Palace, Royal Serenade, Fountains Night Show AND also the pickup Paris /Versailles and drop off Versailles /Paris after the Fountains Night Show!
+The evening tour proposed here below includes the ticket to Versailles Palace, Royal Serenade, Fountains Night Show PLUS the pickup Paris to Versailles and drop off Versailles to Paris after the Fountains Night Show!

 Versailles Musical Gardens Show

-Enjoy a musical stroll in the heart of the French gardens, with the groves exceptionally open to the public.
+Enjoy a musical stroll in the heart of the French gardens, with the groves exceptionally open to the public (but not the fountains).

-Dates: on Tuesdays from 27 March to 15 May and from 3 July to 30 October; on Fridays from 6 April to 26 October.
-Schedule from 9 am to 7 pm
+Dates: Tuesdays from 27 March to 15 May and from 3 July to 30 October; Fridays from 6 April to 26 October.
+Schedule from 9 am to 7 pm.

 Versailles Musical Fountains Show

-Dates: on Saturdays and Sundays from 31 March to 28 October; on Tuesdays from 22 May to 26 June.
-Schedule from 9 am to 7 pm
+Dates: Saturdays and Sundays from 31 March to 28 October; Tuesdays from 22 May to 26 June.
+Schedule from 9 am to 7 pm.

 6. UNUSUAL WAYS TO VISIT VERSAILLES